tony-aw/tinycodet/README.md

 4)  Reducing repetitive code.

 ‘tinycodet’ adheres to the [tinyverse](https://www.tinyverse.org/) philosophy (not to be confused with the tidyverse).
-It has only two
-dependencies: ‘stringi’ and ‘collapse’.
+Besides linking to ‘Rcpp’, ‘tinycodet’ has only one other dependency: ‘stringi’.
 No other dependencies, thus avoiding “dependency hell”.
 Most functions in this R-package are vectorized and optimised.

 Although this is a relatively small R package, I do understand you may not want to go through all the articles and help files of ‘tinycodet’